Sunitha-Arockia-Dass/ST-Hospital-Client/README.md

 - Have a REST API backend with routes that perform all CRUD actions for3 models (excluding the user model).
 - Included sign-up, log-in and log-out functionality with encrypted passwords (or social login) and authorization (logged-in users can do additional things).
 - Have two separate repos on GitHub.
 One repo is for your frontend React application and the other is for your backend REST API.
+-  Secure JWT authentication for user protection.

--a backend validation and centralized error handling in your REST API.
+- a backend validation and centralized error handling in your REST API.

 <h2>Tools</h2>